hpcloud-mon/mon-arch/README.md

 * Transform and Aggregation Engine: Transform metric names and values, such as delta or time-based derivative calculations, and creates new metrics that are published to the Message Queue.
 The Transform Engine is not available yet.

+* Anomaly and Prediction Engine: Evaluates prediction and anomalies and generates predicted metrics as well as anomaly likelihood and anomaly scores.

 * Threshold Engine (mon-thresh): Computes thresholds on metrics and publishes alarms to the MessageQ when exceeded.
 Based on Apache Storm a free and open distributed real-time computation system.

 * Notification Engine (mon-notification): Consumes alarm state transition messages from the MessageQ and sends notifications, such as emails for alarms.
 The Notification Engine is Python based.